codecrafting-io/asus-setup-tool/README.md

 ## Final considerations

-I don't have a lot of experience with .NET or PowerShell projects, so feel free to help to improve this project and the setup process, especially in relation to LiveDash installation.
-Another thing is about [VirusTotal](https://www.virustotal.com/gui/file/48e16182a0a7121dca6cd943db57c25dbc4547d6626c505af692a2fb4dfef31f/relations) detections, all patches assets used are from the latest ArmouryCrate, **so install them at your own risk**.
+I don't have a lot of experience with .NET or PowerShell projects, so help is welcome to this project, especially in relation to LiveDash installation.
+Another thing is about [VirusTotal](https://www.virustotal.com/gui/file/d1b764f83841e0a92a9433e0a29add20f87021f838fb3e768f0b53183cd8ecf9/relations) detections, all patches assets used are from the latest ArmouryCrate, **so install them at your own risk**.

 This tool was making in the feeling of **REALLY NOT LIKING ARMOURY CRATE**.
 I hope this helps to finally bring some balance to the force 😁